-Working closely with other members of the team, the dietitian will advise you on the most suitable way for you to meet your nutritional requirements.
-He/she will assess your usual eating habits and will advise on changing to different types of food, if necessary.
+Working closely with other members of the team, the dietitian will advise you on the most suitable way for you to get your nutritional requirements.
+He/she will assess your usual eating habits and will give you advice on changing to different types of food if necessary.

-If you are unable to take anything by mouth, you may need to have a feeding tube.
+If you are unable to take anything by mouth, you may need a feeding tube.
 This will be one of the following:

-- a nasogastric (NG) tube passed through your nose into your stomach during the operation - a radiologically-inserted gastrostomy (RIG) tube passed through the wall of your abdomen into the stomach.
+- a nasogastric (NG) tube passed through your nose into your stomach during the operation - a radiologically inserted gastrostomy (RIG) tube passed through the wall of your abdomen into the stomach.
 This can be carried out either pre- or post-operatively.
-This is only needed if you are likely to need help with nutrition for a longer period of time.
+This is required only if it is anticipated that you are likely to need help with nutrition for a longer period of time.
 We will give you a separate leaflet about RIG tubes